VRConservation/fba-myst/chapters/10-grantmgmt.md

 :::{warning} Proposals are not DIPs
 :class: dropdown
 **Remember**: Your project proposal is not a DIP, because it does not have the required level of detail to use as a plan for implementation.
 Even the best M&E plan in a well-done proposal needs to be operationalized during detailed implementation planning.
-Operationalizing means making the plan operational, i.e., providing enough detail so that someone can implement it.
+Operationalizing means making the plan operational, i.e., providing sufficient detail so that it can be implemented.
 However, DIPs do not start with a blank page.
 A proposal provides the basis for a strong DIP through its Proframe, M&E plan, Activity Schedule, organizational structure and staffing plans, budget, and other elements.
 Many of the steps in detailed implementation planning involve reviewing, updating, correcting, and further specifying elements already contained in the proposal.
 :::

 If you use FBA’s templates and guidance to design your project, you will have at least the beginnings of DIP and a project tracking system.
 FBA created the ProFrame/DIP worksheet specifically to identify CAL FIRE metrics and set associated targets required for the application.